 You can also check out this post, Stories of Erondell: My Thoughts 4 Years Later, to read about my thoughts on this story and how they’ve changed over the years.

-Don’t forget to leave a review on Amazon or iTunes.
+Don’t forget to leave a review on Amazon.
 I’m always glad to hear feedback of my work.